 Students in our undergraduate program explore holistic approaches to understanding humankind through anthropology, the most humanistic discipline of the sciences and the most scientific discipline of the humanities.
 Anthropology majors and minors access cultural, biological, linguistic, and archeological perspectives that are globally needed in nearly every career path.
 Through engaging coursework, transnational fieldwork, and laboratory or independent research they create local and global experiences as students that are immediately applicable to widespread career success.

-In classes, the Anthropology Club, internships, collaborations on faculty research, gradutate mentorship, and independent research, students receive a well-rounded grounding in the entire range of the field of anthropology.
+In classes, the Anthropology Club, internships, collaborations on faculty research, graduate mentorship, and independent research, students receive a well-rounded grounding in the entire range of the field of anthropology.

 Our alumni and alumnae work in international agencies, governmental or non-governmental organizations, higher educational institutions, independent consulting firms, and global corporations, showing how an anthropology major or minor signals value to a wide variety of job markets.
 Employers recognize our students' ability to work with and among people.
 They know anthropology students are able to navigate the complexity of human experiences and can integrate the countless skills they learned as anthropology students, including observant participation, focused interviewing, data analysis, critical engagement, language fluency, and holistic approaches to organizations.
 Anthropology is valuable beyond measure.